xdebug/vscode-php-debug/README.md

 ### Sponsor PHP Debug Adapter for Visual Studio Code

-If you find this extension usefull, if it helps you solve your problems and if you appreciate the support given here, consider sponsoring our work.
+If you find this extension useful, if it helps you solve your problems and if you appreciate the support given here, consider sponsoring our work.

 ## Installation